EurovisionAgain: Availability

 The initiative was well received by fans as it had made it possible for viewers to experience older Eurovision finals, and also allowed fans access to higher quality copies of older finals than what was previously available.
 Due to copyright agreements, the EBU only has ownership of contests aired since 2004, with individual host broadcasters owning the rights to those before that.
 A large majority of the existing finals, especially those in the former half of the contest's history, had previously only been available as video tape recordings, often with generational loss, especially those from the 1950s and 60s.
+While only available for a short period of time, the copies released as part of EurovisionAgain were shortly reuploaded by fans, some of which were also restored or upscaled to high-definition.

 Format

 Each replayed final is broadcast as a premiere on the Eurovision Song Contest's official YouTube channel, with fans encouraged to vote for their favorites during the interval.
 Once the broadcast ends, the final remains on YouTube for one month, (Note: For the 2020 season, the finals were made available for one week.
 Replays of contest finals held from 2004 onwards are permanently available as the EBU holds the copyright for those contests.) and the fan vote results are announced via Twitter.
 The selection of each broadcast is kept secret until 15 minutes before the start of the broadcast, with various hints and clues being posted on the EurovisionAgain Twitter account in the days and hours prior.
 For most of the final replays, a previous winner, participant, presenter or producer of the chosen year pre-records an introduction to be uploaded along with the reveal of which year is being broadcast.
 For the 2021 season, the broadcasts also included fan-made modern re-imaginings of the 20th-century contests' scoreboards, using 3D animation in the graphical style of the original scoreboards.